ArunimaShukla03/Django/9 - tables.md

 => PRIMARY KEY is the primary way via which we can uniquely identify (here, flight).
 NOT NULL is a way to convey that the field should not be left empty.
 We don't ever want a flight that doesn't have an origin or destination, etc.

 AUTOINCREMENT is a cue into SQL to automatically update the id every time we add a new row into the table.

+We can add number of constraints in a particular column for example UNIQUE (makes sure that every value is going to be unique), CHECK (makes sure that a value obeys a certain condition), NOT NULL, DEFAULT.

+HOW ARE WE GOING TO ADD DATA INTO THE TABLES?

+We are going to do so via an INSERT command.

+The command is generally going to look like:

+INSERT INTO flights
+    (origin, destination, duration)
+    VALUES ("New York", "London", 415)

+=> here we are adding a new row into the "flights" table.
+Here in paranthesis we are going to provide all the column names for which we are going to provide values.
+We should mind the order while giving the values for each column.

+Although once we have added data into the table, we would also like a way to get data out of that table.
+For this we are going to write a particular type of query called the SELECT query.

+WHAT DOES A QUERY LOOKS LIKE?

+SELECT * FROM flights;

+=> here this means that select all the possible columns in the "flights" table.
+The whole table is going to come back to me when we write this query.

+WHAT HAPPENS IF WE DON'T NEED ALL THE DATA THAT IS WE ONLY WANT SELECTIVE DATA FROM THE TABLE?

+SELECT origin, destination FROM flights;

+=> here we are only selecting the "origin" and "destination" column from the table.

+OR

+SELECT * FROM flights WHERE id = 3;

+=> only going to return the rows where id is 3.

+OR

+SELECT * FROM flights where origin = "New York";

+=> only going to return the rows where origin is New York.